 1. Talk about your company's views and values

-To kill two birds with one stone, you can feature a video with your top management as it brings authenticity while telling more about your business.
-Check out how IMB Bank did it:
+To kill 2 birds with 1 stone, you can feature a video with your top employees talking about issues that your brand cares about, as it brings authenticity while telling more about your business.

 3. Use videos to explain how your service works

-For most brands, having a social media presence is a great way to tell more about their business, show off their products or services, and find potential customers.
-With a short lifespan of 8 seconds, it can be difficult to hold your audience's attention.
+Having a LinkedIn presence is a great way to tell your audience more about your business, show off your products or services, and find potential customers.

 The solution?
 Video content!

-As specified in one report on video marketing, 59% of people prefer watching a video to reading a text to learn about products or services, viewers retain 95% of a message when watching a video, and 92% of users share videos with others.
+72% of people prefer watching a video to reading a text to learn about products or services, and viewers retain 95% of a message when watching a video.

 4. Talk about your company's milestones and achievements

-A sense of belonging and brand trust are just a few reasons why people want to buy from successful brands.
+A sense of belonging and brand trust are a few reasons people want to buy from successful brands.

-To mark your company’s development and growth, it's important to tell about significant moments of accomplishment on social media.
+To mark your company’s development and growth, post about your company's milestone achievements.

-People are more likely to share the good news with their friends, so this type of content has more chances to get more likes, comments, and reports.
-All in all, it helps to drive engagement.
+People are more likely to share good news with their friends, so this type of content has more chances to get more likes, comments, and shares.

 5. Create and share a podcast